apache/apisix-website/website/blog/2021/08/06/using-apache-apisix-to-improve-the-observability-of-nginx.md

 A: The Apache APISIX extension mechanism benefits from its architecture, which allows adding business logic to each phase (rewrite / access / header_filter / body_filter / preread_filter / log).

-As for stability, Apahce APISIX has open sourced nearly 50 plugins, each of which is tested end-to-end and is proven to be stable and available.
+As for stability, Apache APISIX has open sourced nearly 50 plugins, each of which is tested end-to-end and is proven to be stable and available.
 However, custom plug-ins have to follow certain specifications, which are simple, but we should not be too casual.
 The stability of the custom plug-ins is guaranteed and needs to be guaranteed by the business side itself.

 ### How to confirm that rules are in effect